cardstack/boxel/README.md

 ### ember-cli Hosted App

 Prerequisite:
-Make sure that you have created a matrix user for the base realm, experiments realm, and for the published realm.
-To make it easier, you can execute `pnpm register-realm-users` in `packages/matrix/`, this will create a matrix user for the base realm, experiments realm, and a matrix user for the published realm.
+Make sure that you have created a matrix user for the base and experiments realms.
+To make it easier, you can execute `pnpm register-realm-users` in `packages/matrix/`, this will create a matrix user for the base realm and experiments realms.

 In order to run the ember-cli hosted app:

 1. `pnpm build` in the boxel-ui/addon workspace to build the boxel-ui addon.
 2. `pnpm build` in the boxel-motion/addon workspace to build the boxel-motion addon.
 3. `pnpm start` in the host/ workspace to serve the ember app.
-Note that this script includes the environment variable `OWN_REALM_URL=http://localhost:4201/draft/` which configures the host to point to the draft realm's cards realm by default.
+Note that this script includes the environment variable `OWN_REALM_URL=http://localhost:4201/draft/` which configures the host to point to the experiments realm's cards realm by default.
-4. `pnpm start:all` in the realm-server/ to serve the base realm, draft realm and published realm -- this will also allow you to switch between the app and the tests without having to restart servers)
+4. `pnpm start:all` in the realm-server/ to serve the base and experiments realms -- this will also allow you to switch between the app and the tests without having to restart servers)

 The app is available at http://localhost:4200.
-It will serve the draft realm (configurable with OWN_REALM_URL, as mentioned above).
-You can open the base and draft cards workspace directly by entering http://localhost:4201/base or http://localhost:4201/draft in the browser (and additionally the published realm by entering http://localhost:4201/published).
+It will serve the experiments realm (configurable with OWN_REALM_URL, as mentioned above).
+You can open the base and experiments cards workspace directly by entering http://localhost:4201/base or http://localhost:4201/draft in the browser.

 If you want to use operator mode, you need to register an account on Matrix.
 To make it easier, you can execute `pnpm register-test-user` in `packages/matrix/`.
 Now you can sign in with the test user using the credentials `username: user`, `password: password`.